RandomWater/Yeetfuel/README.md

-- 👋 Hi, I’m @Yeetfuel
+- 👋 Hi, I’m RandomWater
 - 👀 I’m interested in Programming and stuff
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on nothing